-When you say Colorado, people think snow-capped peaks and epic skiing.
+When you say Colorado, people think of snow-capped peaks and epic skiing.
 And they’re right.
-The best ski resorts are here and they are spectacular!
+The biggest and best ski resorts are here and they’re spectacular!

-With over thirty ski areas to choose from, not to mention backcountry, snowcat and heli skiing, there’s truly something for every level of winter athlete.
+With over thirty ski areas to choose from, not to mention backcountry, snowcat, and heli-skiing, there’s truly something for every level of winter athlete.
 Each ski resort in Colorado offers something special, from ideal learning conditions to steep, gnarly chutes.
-Ski at any one of them, from the tiniest to the largest, and you’ll always beats a day in the office.
+Ski at any one of them, from the tiniest to the largest, and you’ll always beat a day in the office.

-It was fairly easy to whittle down to the top sixteen resorts in the state.
+It was fairly easy to whittle down to the top seventeen resorts in the state.
 These are the biggest and best ski resorts, so they all rightfully deserve a spot.
-Most locals know about them, but if you’re new to Colorado or traveling here, then hopefully this guide serves as a great starting point for planning your Rocky Mountain iterinary.
+Most locals know about them, but if you’re new to Colorado or traveling here, then hopefully this guide serves as a great starting point for planning your Rocky Mountain skiing and snowboarding itinerary.

 This top list is in no particular order.
 People are unique and will have their favorite.
-For the record, I’ve been fortunate enough to have visited every resort below.
-So check the snow forecast for powder, and grab your friends.
+For the record, I’ve been fortunate enough to have visited the resorts below.
+So check the snow forecast for powder, keep an eye on COTrip.org for road closures and conditions, and grab your friends.

 Boom!
-Of course Vail, it’s the biggest and has those ridiculous, stop in your tracks, eye gazing back bowls.
-Vail’s 5,289 skiable acres is the largest in the state, so whatever you’re into Vail’s got it.
+Of course Vail Ski Resort, it’s the biggest and has those ridiculous, stop-in-your-tracks, eye-gazing back bowls.
+Vail’s 5,317 skiable acres are the largest in the state, so whatever you’re into Vail’s got it.

 The grooming team at Vail ensures you’ll get your corduroy fix if you wake up early for it, and on a powder day, you’ll have the time of your life exploring this massive playground!
 Afterward, the Austrian-themed Vail Village is upscale with many great restaurants and bars to enjoy apres-ski.

 Any drawbacks?
-Day trippers will probably pay $25 to park for a full day and while the slopes offer more than enough space to spread out, certain chairlifts can become congested with lines.
-My advice: ski there on a weekday.
+Day trippers will probably pay a pretty penny to park for a full day.
+And while the slopes offer more than enough space to spread out, certain chairlifts can become congested with lines.
+Our advice: ski there on a weekday.

-Copper’s another one of Summit County’s big hitters, with 2,465 acres of terrain and a 2,601 foot vertical.
-However, unlike the Vail-owned resorts, Copper Mountain is not on the Epic Pass, which everyone gets, so it’s less crowded.
+Copper’s another one of Summit County’s big hitters and a locals’ favorite, with 2,465 acres of terrain and a 2,601-foot vertical.
+However, unlike the Vail-owned resorts, Copper Mountain Ski Resort is not on the Epic Pass, which everyone gets, so it’s less crowded.

 People love Breck.
 It’s one of the most popular mountains in the state, which is both a blessing and a curse.
 It’s loved by many because the terrain is awesome and the town is just epic.
 It’s disliked by folks who despise lift lines.

-With the Peak 6 expansion, Breckenridge boasts 2,908 acres and a 3,398 vertical.
+With the Peak 6 expansion, Breckenridge Ski Resort boasts 2,908 acres and a 3,398 vertical.
 The mountain is spread over fives peaks, so the terrain is varied.
-Because its base elevation is 9,6000feet and the highest chair lift reaches 12,998 feet, it can get chilly up in the bowls.
+Because its base elevation is 9,600 feet and the highest chair lift reaches 12,998 feet, it can get chilly up in the bowls.
 Dress accordingly and enjoy your time riding the Devil’s Crotch.

-While most folks pick Breck as their Summit County favorite, I choose Keystone every time.
-It’s actually larger than its Epic Pass brother, with 3,148 acres and a 3,128 foot vertical.
+While most folks pick Breck as their Summit County favorite, I choose Keystone Ski Resort every time.
+It’s actually larger than its Epic Pass brother, with 3,148 acres and a 3,128-foot vertical.
 Add in night skiing on weekends and select holidays, and you got a true gem.

 Experts will find plenty of steeps on the front side of Arapahoe Basin and some bowl and tree skiing in Montezuma Bowl.
 The mountain showcases 2,270 feet of vertical and 900 skiable acres.

-Yes, Loveland.
+Yes, Loveland Ski Area.
 Have you skied this locals’ gem?
-If not, buy an affordable lift ticket, they often have deals and 2-for-1’s, and drive the 45 minutes from Denver.
+If not, buy an affordable lift ticket, they often have deals and 2-for-1s and drive 45 minutes from Denver.
 With 1,800 acres of every kind of terrain, 2,210 feet of vertical, and stunning above-tree line views, it’s worth it.

 Make sure you check out the skiing on both sides of the highway.
 The north side (to the right facing Eisenhower Tunnel) has the best tree skiing and holds the powder stashes longer.
 When the weather’s nice, take the lift up to ride Loveland’s bowl, it’s highly enjoyable!
 Local’s tip – take a run or two down at Loveland Valley, the ski school area.
 The main ski area is Loveland Basin.
 There’s a great cruiser run with a separate chair lift, located just east of the tiny learner hill, which you can park right beside it.

-Tucked away on the other side Berthoud Pass and I-70, Winter Park offers a nice alternative to the Summit Counties resorts for Front Range residents.
-It’s the same distance as the others, yet seldom as crowded and still plenty of to explore.
+Tucked away on the other side of Berthoud Pass and I-70, Winter Park Ski Resort offers a nice alternative to the Summit County’s resorts for front range residents.
+It’s the same distance as the others, yet seldom as crowded, and still plenty to explore.

 “Ski Town USA” and “Champagne Powder” are Steamboat’s two slogans.
 Combine them and you know you’ll get epic skiing here.
-And with a massive 2,965 skiable acres and 3,668 feet of vertical, Steamboat’s a family favorite.
+And with a massive 2,965 skiable acres and 3,668 feet of vertical, Steamboat Ski Resort is a family favorite.

 The only thing missing at Steamboat is big bowl skiing, but riders won’t care when they’re sliding through powder stashes hidden in away days after a storm.
 The mountain has the best tree skiing in the state, located in between nearly every trail, and on its flagship glades run, Closest and Shadows.